 Did you know switching baby’s direction each night can help develop their neck and core muscles?
 This doesn’t mean you need to move their crib!
 Just alternate the direction they sleep in their crib each night.
 This way, each morning when they look up to see your smiling face they will use different muscles to pick up and turn their head.
-This can help prevent positional torticollis and flat spots on baby’s head.
+This can help prevent torticollis and flat spots on baby’s head.

 You’ve probably seen parents walking around wearing their baby in a wrap or carrying device.
 These baby-wearing carriers are good for parents because they allow parents to carry baby with while keeping a hand free.
 They’re good for baby too because being positioned vertically, without pressure being applied to their head for an extended period, helps prevent flat spots.
 Remember: baby’s safety and abilities should always be considered before deciding to use any type of baby carrier.